Extended events in SQL server- top 5 use

 Limited GUI Tools

-Although SQL Server Management Studio (SSMS) offers a graphical user interface for dealing with Extended Events, some complex settings and adjustments could need scripting T-SQL scripts.
+Although SQL Server Management Studio (SSMS) offers a graphical user interface for Extended Events, some complex settings and adjustments could need scripting T-SQL scripts.
 Users who choose a purely GUI-based strategy may find this challenging.

 Limited Third-Party Tool Support